 The Department of Theatre and Dance offers a Bachelor of Arts degree in Dance.
-This degree is designed to prepare students it find successful career opportunities as a dance professional.
+This degree is designed to prepare students to find successful career opportunities as a dance professional.
 During their studies students will acquire the knowledge and experience necessary to become a highly qualified and sound dance educator.
-The Department of Theatre and Dance also offers a minor degree in Dance.
+The Department of Theatre and Dance also offers a Minor degree, a Concentration and a cluster in Dance.

 1. Provide opportunities for the student to develop spiritually, artistically, intellectually and physically.
 This is accomplished through our desire to emphasize gospel principles, personal integrity, individual enrichment and sensitivity to multiple perspectives.